LinkedInNexus/linkedin-easyapply-using-AI/README.md

 ### Running this program

 To run this program, you need to run `python3 apply.py your_first_segment_mail_address`, Here the command line argument is the initial segment of your email address used on Linkedin.
-For example, if your email address is kodakandlasrikar99@gmail.com, the file should be named kodakandlasrikar99.txt and then you will have to run `python3 apply.py kodakandlasrikar99`
+For example, if your email address is kodakandlasrikar99@gmail.com, then you will have to run `python3 apply.py kodakandlasrikar99`

 ### 🚀 Quick Tips: